astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 back extrapolation to the location of the associated image.
 Two images are displayed as magneta spheres at the locations given by Eq. {eq}`lensQsol`.
-Note that they don't point *exactly* at the spheres due to the fact that the equations use the small angle approximation, but the angles in the illustration are exaggerated so you can see them (also the size of the Earth is greatly exaggerated).
+Note that they don't point *exactly* at the spheres due to the fact that the size of the Earth is greatly exaggerated.
 You can change the relative position of the source with the slider below the illustration, to see how the lensing changes for different configurations of source, lens, and observer.
 ```

 {numref}`lensanimate` provides an interactive animated version of